The space of \(p\)-adic weights

 0

-sage.modular.overconvergent.weightspace.WeightSpace_constructor(p, base_ring=None)#
+sage.modular.overconvergent.weightspace.WeightSpace_constructor(p, base_ring=None)[source]

-Construct the p-adic weight space for the given prime p.
+Construct the \(p\)-adic weight space for the given prime p.

 A \(p\)-adic weight is a continuous character \(\ZZ_p^\times \to \CC_p^\times\).
 These are the \(\CC_p\)-points of a rigid space over \(\QQ_p\), which is isomorphic to a disjoint union of copies (indexed by \((\ZZ/p\ZZ)^\times\)) of the open unit \(p\)-adic disc.